 Providing propane to those in need

-On September 13, excessive pressure in natural gas lines owned by Columbia Gas caused a series of explosions, resulting in fires in as many as 40 homes in the Massachusetts towns of Lawrence, Andover, and North Andover.
+On September 13, excessive pressure in natural gas lines caused a series of explosions, resulting in fires in as many as 40 homes in the Massachusetts towns of Lawrence, Andover, and North Andover.
+These lines were owned by the company Columbia Gas.

 As records indicate, thousands of people were forced to shut off their gas service and evacuate their homes immediately after, including those who lost many of their personal belongings in the fires.
 With large groups of people displaced from their homes until their houses were rebuilt and safe to occupy, these three north Boston towns and the surrounding communities were forced to come up with a plan to provide shelter in a very short time period.